lsyt1/PaddleMaterials/get_started.md

 ### 1.1 Inference with Built-in Model

-PaddleMaterial offers multiple built-in models that can be directly used for inference.
+PaddleMaterials offers multiple built-in models that can be directly used for inference.
 Taking the `megnet_mp2018_train_60k_e_form` model as an example (a MEGNet model trained on the MP2018 dataset for material formation energy prediction), use the following command for inference:
 ```bash
 python property_prediction/predict.py --model_name='megnet_mp2018_train_60k_e_form' --weights_name='best.pdparams' --cif_file_path='./property_prediction/example_data/cifs/' --save_path='result.csv'
 ```